jasonge27/picasso/README.md

 # PICASSO
 ## Note
-The master branch is deprecated for now.
+The master branch is going through major refactoring and is deprecated for now.
 Please install from CRAN https://cran.r-project.org/package=picasso

 ## Installing R package